arfan/DesignPattern/README.md

 In software engineering, the adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.

+## Facade Pattern

+The facade pattern (also spelled façade) is a software-design pattern commonly used in object- oriented programming.
+Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.